vishvAsa/notes/sapiens/branches/Trans-eurasian/japan/spirituality/hagakure/bennet-translation/Book_3.md

 **5-70.** When Lord Mitsushige was a young man he was interested in all manner of amusements,[^412] and would immerse himself in anything that took his fancy.
 Elders sought to discourage his obsessions with this and that, thinking it would serve no good purpose in the future.

+[^412]: See Book 2-68.

 He grew fond of books on poetry around the age of 19.
 The elders thought it was acceptable for him to enjoy something along these lines, so let him do as his heart desired.
 Because of his infatuation with poetry, however, he subsequently abandoned all else.
 Lord Katsushige was enraged when he heard about this.
 Scolding him severely, he gathered all of his poetry books, and burned them at the Uchikoshi mansion.[^413] He dismissed the two elders[^414] serving Lord Mitsushige, and made him write a divine oath promising that he would never again look at books of poetry.
 “Poetry is for court nobles in Kyoto, not for men of warrior houses.
 How can you become head of the clan when you have neglected your duties as a samurai?
 You only need to be knowledgeable in military affairs and politics.”

+[^413]: One of the Nabeshima residences in Edo.

+[^414]: Mawatari Ichinosuke and Fukushima Gorōzaemon.

 Lord Mitsushige stopped reading poetry after this.
 He realized after several years had passed: “It is only natural that my grandfather, Lord Katsushige, prohibited me from reveling in poetry, lest it prove detrimental to my ability to govern.
 If he were alive today, I think he would permit a diversion in my free time so long as it didn’t interfere with my duties.
 My ancestors were born in the age of the ‘country at war,’ and left honorable reputations as valiant warriors in the realm.
 Having been born a samurai, it would be sad if I was unable to leave my name for posterity.
 However, now is an age of peace—I have no recourse to seek glory in battle.
 If the country was at war, I would perform valiantly in a manner not inferior to my ancestors.
 To make a name for myself now, I could become a master in ‘the Way of poetry’ to the extent that I am esteemed as the foremost expert in Japan.
 I want to become the only warrior, other than \[Hosokawa\] Yūsai,[^415] to inherit the secrets of *Kokin-denju*416 and make it my legacy.
 Providing it doesn’t hinder governance of the domain, then surely it would be acceptable to my late grandfather, and would not be lambasted as undutiful.”

+[^415]: Also known as Hosokawa Fujitaka \(1534–1610\), Yūsai was a well-known daimyo and poet who served as a crucial go-between for the shogun Ashikaga Yoshiaki and Oda Nobunaga.
+When Nobunaga was assassinated in the Honnōji Incident of 1582, Yūsai went into retirement and passed on his domain \(Tango\) to his son, Hosokawa Tadaoki.
+After this, he became known as an authority on *waka*, and even instructed Toyotomi Hideyoshi \(1537–1598\) in classical Japanese poetry.
+He is also known for teaching Prince Hachijō Toshihito \(1579–1629\) the secret traditions of the tenth-century *Kokin-shū* anthology \(*Kokin-denju*\).

 Thus, he made great efforts studying the ‘Way of poetry,’ and was finally able to obtain the secrets of *Kokin-denju* on his deathbed, which was really quite miraculous.
 He said, “As I was prohibited by my grandfather, I must continue my studies behind closed doors.”
 He was always concerned that his poetry fixation would be leaked to the world.